Skip to main content

 Compounded medications, by contrast, traditionally operate under a different regulatory paradigm.
 Historically, their oversight rested primarily with state boards of pharmacy, focusing on the pharmacist-patient-prescriber relationship.
 This model allowed for personalized medicine but lacked the centralized federal scrutiny applied to mass-produced drugs.

 However, a significant shift occurred with the enactment of the Drug Quality and Security Act (DQSA) in 2013.
-This legislation was a direct response to serious incidents, such as the 2012 fungal meningitis outbreak linked to contaminated compounded sterile products.
+This legislation was a direct response to serious public health incidents, such as the 2012 fungal meningitis outbreak linked to contaminated compounded sterile products.
 The DQSA introduced a bifurcated regulatory structure for compounding, creating two distinct categories ∞ Section 503A and Section 503B.

 How Does Section 503a Compounding Differ?